Serbian National Renewal

-The Serbian National Renewal (Српска народна обнова; abbr. СНО or SNO) was a nationalist political party in Serbia that existed in the first half of the 1990s.
+The Serbian National Renewal (Српска народна обнова; abbr.
+SNO) was a nationalist political party in Serbia that existed in the first half of the 1990s.

 History

 The Serbian National Renewal was formed around the Saint Sava Society started by Mirko Jović in August 1988.
 It was established as a political party on 6 January 1990 in Nova Pazova with Jović becoming party president, and the novelist Vuk Drašković and Orthodox priest and theologian Žarko Gavrilović becoming its vice presidents.

 Soon after, a split emerged between Drašković and Jović, and Drašković left the party on 10 March 1990.
 His faction would unite with the Serbian Freedom Movement led by Vojislav Šešelj to form the Serbian Renewal Movement on 14 March.

 Žarko Gavrilović left the SNO soon after Drašković, and went on to form the clerical Serbian Saint Sava Party on 15 April 1990.
 In October, Mihajlo Mladenović and general secretary Aleksandar Spasić left the SNO to form the Serbian Royalist Bloc.
 Due to these splits, by the time of the December 1990 elections, the first multi-party elections in Serbia, the SNO was already a spent force and managed to secure 0.8% of the vote and no seats in parliament.

 In late 1990, Dragoslav Bokan joined the Serbian National Renewal and became the party's general secretary.
 He became the commander of the party's youth wing, the White Eagles, which took its name from the youth wing of the fascist Zbor movement from interwar Yugoslavia.
 During the Croatian War of Independence, the party deployed a volunteer unit under the name "Dušan Silni" (Dušan the Mighty) which took an active role in Slavonia during 1991, and participated in the Battle of Borovo Selo in May 1991.
 On 13 December 1991, the SNO volunteers participated in the Voćin massacre, targeting Croatian civilians during their retreat from the village of Voćin.
 During this time, the volunteers were supplied and controlled by the Yugoslav State Security Service.

 The SNO lost its patronage from the State Security after their decision to support Croatian Serb leader Milan Babić in his resistance to the Vance plan signed by Serbian president Slobodan Milošević in November 1991.
 This would relegate the party and its president Jović to the margins of Serbian politics.
 In 1996, the Serbian National Renewal was merged into Radovan Karadžić's Serb Democratic Party (SDS).